-Like Melbourne, Sydney also features a large and diverse student community, with five universities included in the QS World University Rankings®, led by the University of Sydney (38th in the world) and University of New South Wales at 48th.
+Sydney currently has five universities included in the QS World University Rankings®, led by the University of Sydney at 37th in the world and the University of New South Wales at 48th.
 You can also search for specific business-related courses in Sydney using QSCourses.com.au.

 More about Sydney